SanojFonseka/twaice/README.md

 enrich sensor data by doing a join

 write data to separate parquet tables by the sensor type to enusure future requirements and partitioned by date and container id

+### Calculate cumulative throughtput (Task 2)
+read enriched data for each sensor type

+calculate cumulative throughput using pyspark window functions

+write cumulative throughput data to parquet table for future requirements and partitioned by date and container id